 Photos: Thomas Schaefer and Taryn Wills

-There are two brand new eco-villas opening in The Barossa, and they’ve got us seriously swooning.
+Two brand new eco-villas have opened in The Barossa, and they’ve got us seriously swooning.

 With their eco-friendly design, beautiful furnishings, French linen sheets, and a deep soak tub, it’s the sort of place that already has us checking our diaries for our next free weekend.

 Sitting right in the heart of the Barossa’s iconic Seppeltsfield Road precinct The Villas – Barossa have just opened for bookings.